MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-mixed-OS-applications.md

 For more information on nodeSelectors, visit [node selectors](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 ## Taints and tolerations
 *Taints* and *tolerations* work together to ensure that pods are not scheduled on nodes unintentionally.
-A node can be "tainted" to not accept pods that do not explicitly tolerate its taint through a "toleration" in the pod spec.
+A node can be "tainted" to not accept pods that do not explicitly tolerate its taint through a "toleration" in the pod specification YAML.

 Windows OS nodes in Azure Kubernetes Service on Azure Stack HCI can be tainted with the following key-value pair.
 Users should not use a different one.